navzam/token-store-multi-service-sample/README.md

 this.DropboxData.IsConnected = tokenVaultDropboxToken.Status.State.ToLower() == "ok";
 ```

 If the state is "Error", you could check `Status.Error` for more details, but the sample does not do this.
-Anything other than "Ok" will result in the service showing as "Disconnected" with a link to log in.
+Instead, anything other than "Ok" will result in the service showing as "Disconnected" with a link to log in.

 ### Protecting against phishing attacks